AZazwinner/cascade/README.md

   an oversized payload.
 - **Rate limiting:** `/api/tier2` applies a light, best-effort per-IP limit (`lib/rateLimit.ts`, in-memory, 20 requests/minute by default).
-This protects our own serverless function's execution budget from abuse — it is not a cost-control measure for AI usage, since that cost lands on each visitor's own provider account, not ours.
+This protects our own serverless function's execution budget from abuse.
+It is not a cost-control measure for AI usage, since that cost lands on each visitor's own provider account, not ours.
 Being in-memory, it resets on cold start and isn't a strict cross-instance guarantee; that's an accepted